RobinsonCW/PUBGFinishPlacementAnalysis/data/README.md

-vehicleDestroys  |               |Number of vehicles destroyed. walkDistance     |               |Total distance traveled on foot measured in meters. weaponsAcquired  |               |Number of weapons picked up. winPoints        |               |Win-based external ranking of player. groupId          |               |ID to identify a group within a match.
+vehicleDestroys  |               |Number of vehicles destroyed. walkDistance     |               |Total distance traveled on foot measured in meters. weaponsAcquired  |               |Number of weapons picked up. winPoints        |               |Win-based external ranking of player.
+(Think of this as an Elo ranking where only winning matters.)
+If there is a value other than -1 in rankPoints, then any 0 in winPoints should be treated as a “None”. groupId          |               |ID to identify a group within a match.
 If the same group of players plays in different matches, they will have a different groupId each time. numGroups        |               |Number of groups we have data for in the match. maxPlace         |               |Worst placement we have data for in the match.
 This may not match with numGroups, as sometimes the data skips over placements.